7/7/22

 can be from the overuse of fluoride.
 This

-mainly occurs in children so be sure to know
+children so be sure to know

 if there’s fluoride added to your water,